cobe-lab/cobe-lab.github.io/tobii.md

 need to use another software than *Tobii Studios*, such as *PsychoPy*.

 We are currently working on a guide for how to collect eye tracking data with the *Tobii T60 XL* and *Psychopy*.
 In the meantime, our *Eyelink 1000 eye tracker* is also setup to work with *PsychoPy*.

+## Data management
+Remember to transfer the data to your personal AU-computer and store it correctly.
+You should never store data on COBE Lab's computers due to risk of data theft and data breach.
+We routinely delete data stored on our equipment, so you are at risk of loosing your data, if you store it on our equipment.